 Malaysia offers a promising opportunity to create and manage a local company of your own.
 We can work with you to identify a company structure that best aligns with your in-country strategy and long-term development plans.

-By partnering with New Horizons Global Partners, we’ll help you manage your company’s end-to-end incorporation.
+By partnering with Horizons , we’ll help you manage your company’s end-to-end incorporation.
 This includes:

 - Handling payroll setup and registration.
 Once incorporation is complete, we transition employees from their current employment status – under our PEO – into that of your company.

 - Overseeing the same benefits your company has been providing to your foreign employees under the ownership of your new subsidiary.

 - Gathering local employment contracts and legally mandated materials for the establishment of your new entity.

 - Strategic guidance in matters concerning contract negotiations with employees.

 One of the most common business types in Malaysia is the limited liability company or LLC.
 In Malaysia, this is the most common company formed by foreign investors.
 The Malaysia free company is another type of business created for export commerce.
 An international trading company is for a business owner seeking to only trade with overseas clients and customers.
 A Bumiputera company is possible if 30 percent or more of the stocks or interest is held by Malaysia nationals or another Bumiputra corporation.

 A limited liability partnership requires no less than two partners.
 A branch office is an extension of the parent company, but it can act independently provided the branch acts within the scope that the parent business establishes.
 A representative office is a market research and promoter of the parent company.

 The LLC in Malaysia